 What is Tax Exemption?

-Tax exemption refers to a special status granted to certain persons, entities or transactions that exempts them from paying certain taxes.
+Tax exemptions refers to a special status granted to certain persons, entities or transactions that exempts them from paying certain taxes.
 This privilege is usually granted by the tax authorities on the basis of certain criteria set out in the tax laws.
 Entities or individuals that are granted a tax exemption are exempt from paying certain taxes, which may include income taxes, property taxes or other types of taxes, depending on the type of exemption.
 Common examples of tax-exempt entities include charities, religious institutions and certain non-profit organisations.
 Tax exemptions are often intended to promote activities that benefit society, such as charitable work, educational initiatives or cultural contributions.
 While tax exemption provides financial relief to qualifying organisations, the criteria for such status are usually strict and compliance with the relevant regulations is closely monitored by the tax authorities to ensure the proper use of these privileges.

 What Tax Exemption Should I Claim?